 Classic carrot-raisin salad is a good companion, too.
 It hardly warrants a formal recipe, but if you need a how-to: Combine about 8 ounces of grated carrots with 1/2 cup or so raisins.
 Add lemon juice and agave nectar or maple syrup to taste (start with about a tablespoon of each, and add more until the sweet-tart balance is to your liking) and a generous pinch of ground cinnamon.

-Add some toppings: Following are a few suggestions for vegetable toppings for the mac and cheese following the recipe box that make it even more luscious.
+Add some toppings: Following are a few suggestions for vegetable toppings for the mac and cheese that make it even more luscious.
 I highly recommend trying some of them!

 TOPPINGS FOR VEGAN MACARONI AND CHEESE